-Half dozen fresh whole natural chicken wings marinated in fish sauce and sugar, deep fried, tossed in caramelized Phu Quoc fish sauce and garlic and served with Vietnamese table salad.
+Half dozen fresh whole natural chicken wings marinated in fish sauce and sugar, deep fried, tossed in caramelized Phu Quoc fish sauce and garlic and served with pickled vegetables.
 Our signature dish.
 Based on our daytime cook Ike’s recipe from his home in Vietnam.

 AAHAAN KAP KHAO

 Food eaten with rice as part of a shared meal

 Yam Samun Phrai (Available Vegetarian) 13